ShapeShifter499/osk-sdl_arch/README.md

 osk-sdl main project, code, and bug reports can be found at https://gitlab.com/postmarketOS/osk-sdl

-Issues about how this package works can be filed here.
+Issues regarding how this package works can be filed here.

 Issues regarding how osk-sdl works in general should be brought up with the official repository at: https://gitlab.com/postmarketOS/osk-sdl/-/issues